zaczhou0928/recipeanalysis/README.md

 What is the relationship between the amount of calories and average rating of recipes?

-Investing this question can give us an idea regarding the impact of the amount of calories on peoples’ enjoyment of the food.
+Investigating this question can give us an idea regarding the impact of the amount of calories on peoples’ enjoyment of the food.
 By identifying a potential relationship between calories and rating for a recipe, we can possibly help food recipe creators, chefs, restaurant owners, etc. to make food that is more appealing and satisfactory.

 The data we are using is sourced from food.com, a website of user community that thrives in authentic food recipes that are shared by food enthusiasts all around the world.